 Why does Socialism continue to fail time after time?
 Why does it never seem to work out as well as envisioned, from the days of New Harmony, Indiana to the USSR, to the Cold War Eastern Bloc, to North Korea to Venezuela?
 I’d say it’s human nature, and human capacities.

+You could say I’m just modeling this out, but we’ve tried it, again and again and again.
 State-sponsored Socialism has played out this way every single time in the 20th century when it’s been tried.

 What are Some of the Most Mind-Blowing Things About Communism?